-If you would like a Medicare claims history statement that includes information from more than 3 years ago, you can request one by completing a Request for Medicare and Pharmaceutical Benefits Scheme (PBS) claims information for individuals and families form.
+If you require a statement from more than 3 years ago, you can request one by completing a Request for Medicare and Pharmaceutical Benefits Scheme (PBS) claims information for individuals and families form.

-For privacy and child protection reasons, no provider information is shown on the Medicare claims history online for children under the age of 14.
-Parents or guardians will still be able to see their dependant's claims information, including date of service, item number, amount paid, and the rebate given by Medicare.
+For privacy and child protection reasons, no provider information is shown on the statement for children under the age of 14.
+Parents or guardians will still be able to see their dependant's claims information, including date of service, item number, amount paid and the rebate given by Medicare.

-For privacy reasons, children between 14 and 18 years of age cannot access their Medicare claims history through Medicare Online Services.
-They can request their information by completing a Request for Medicare and Pharmaceutical Benefits Scheme (PBS) claims information for individuals and families form.
+For privacy reasons, you cannot access Medicare claims history information for children between 14 and 18 years of age through your Medicare online account.
+This information can be requested by completing a Request for Medicare and Pharmaceutical Benefits Scheme (PBS) claims information for individuals and families form.

-If there is something missing from your Medicare claims history or the details are incorrect, call 132 011 or visit a service centre with a copy of your Medicare claims history statement.
-Some enquiries may need more investigation and may not be able to be resolved straight away.
+If you think there is something missing from your statement or the details are incorrect, visit a service centre with a copy of your statement or call us.

 Help using your Medicare online account